airpair/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town/post.md

  * A super module can only be included in a class or another super module
  * SuperModule adds <b>zero cost</b> to instantiation of including classes and invocation of included methods (both class and instance)

-## Limitations and Caveats

- * SuperModule has been designed to be used only in the code definition of a module, not to be mixed in at run-time.
- * Initial Ruby runtime load of a class or module mixing in SuperModule will incur a very marginal performance hit (in the order of nano-to-milliseconds).
-However, class usage (instantiation and method invocation) will not incur any performance hit, running as fast as any other Ruby class.

 ## How Does It Work?

 Here is the general algorithm from the implementation: